-For some lucky employees, now is the time of year when their company rewards them with an annual bonus.
-If they have met or exceeded their goals for the year, they receive a bonus--sometimes a percentage of their salary and sometimes a fixed amount.
+For some lucky employees, December is the time of year when their company rewards them with an annual bonus.
+If they have met or exceeded their goals for the year, they receive a bonus–sometimes a percentage of their salary and sometimes a fixed amount.

 For you enviable readers who are expecting a bonus, here are a few tips on how to write about your performance this year.
 The rest of us can use these suggestions anytime we are describing our accomplishments or writing a self-appraisal.